sgratzl/d3tutorial/README.md

 ## Promises

 The core idea behind promises is that a promise represents the result of an asynchronous operation, i.e., the Promise object represents a value that may not be available yet, but will be resolved at some point in the future.
+This technique is extremely powerful and versatile for instance when requesting a data file.
+Promises are also used by D3 for asynchronous file loading.

 A promise is in one of three different states: